 |SSCP Handbook.pdf||This handbook will give you more information on our Single Subject Credential Program.|

-The CSU Stanislaus Internship Program was developed to address the shortage of qualified teachers in special education classrooms.
+The Stanislaus State Internship Program was developed to address the shortage of qualified teachers in special education classrooms.
 An internship allows an individual to be the teacher of record while completing a professional preparation program.
-The University's Intern Program is administered by CSU Stanislaus and it is a cooperative program between the University and participating school districts.
+The University's Intern Program is administered by Stanislaus State and it is a cooperative program between the University and participating school districts.
 Individuals are "interns" only if such a formal agreement has been created and approved.
 The Internship Credential authorizes an individual to serve as a special education teacher employed under the supervision of the university and the school district.
 An internship is most ideally suited for individuals with a basic understanding of the challenges that face first year teachers and individuals with experience, but limited academic training, as a classroom teacher.
 Successful interns also possess the following qualities:

 - Willingness to adapt to the internal processes of the school to which they have been assigned.